AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/validation/edge-analytics-validation.md

 ![The screenshow shows Edge Bridge Event has wrong data format](../assets/validation/edge-bridge-fail.png)

 In this Edge Bridge Example, when checking the Edge Bridge Request event, the contextdata does not match the proper format as specified in the latest Edge Bridge Extension version.
-We suspect this mismatch could be the main reason causing the data not show to the Post-processed data event.
+This mismatch could be the main reason causing the data not show to the Post-processed data event.

-For learning the proper Edge Bridge Event format , please refer to the [Edge Bridge data format documentation](https://github.com/adobe/aepsdk-edgebridge-ios/blob/main/Documentation/data-format.md#examples).
+For learning the proper Edge Bridge Event format, please refer to the [Edge Bridge data format documentation](https://github.com/adobe/aepsdk-edgebridge-ios/blob/main/Documentation/data-format.md#examples).

 Moreover, you can use the **Copy Data** button available in each detailed event view to copy the data in JSON format for further review.
 For example, with the **Analytics Hit** event, it is easier to view its **kvdata** in this format.